anopheles-genomic-surveillance/selection-atlas/workflow/site/docs/glossary.md

 haplotype
-haplotypes
-  A haplotype is a physical grouping of genetic variants that have been inherited together.
+  A physical grouping of genetic variants that have been inherited together.

 integrated haplotype score